gortazar/jenkins-box/README.md

 # Jenkins Box

 Setup a VM with Jenkins & Sonarqube ready to be used as a CI server for Java and Php.
 It is based on the original dpree/jenkins-box.
+Sonar is configured to use the mysql database, as the H2 embedded database is discouraged for production sites.

+This box has been tested on a 1Gb machine.
+However, memory requirements depend heavily on the tasks run from jenkins.

 ![Jenkins Box](./jenkins-box.png)